algolia/algoliasearch-crawler-github-actions/README.md

 On your repository:

-- Create a (About [Github Actions](https://docs.github.com/en/actions)) workflow file `.github/workflows/[FILENAME].yml`.
+- Create a Github Workflow file `.github/workflows/[FILENAME].yml`.
-- Add a new job after your website deployment
+- Add a new job after your website deployment.
 For the Crawler to work, it needs an up and running website.

 ```yaml
   - name: Algolia crawler creation and crawl